OpenEnergyPlatform/academy/docs/courses/05_ontology.md

 The OEO wiki provides you details on how best practice principles of ontology development are applied to OEO development: https://github.com/OpenEnergyPlatform/ontology/wiki/Best-Practice-Principles

-The general workflow for OEO development is described in the [CONTRIBUTING.md](https://github.com/OpenEnergyPlatform/ontology/blob/dev/CONTRIBUTING.md) on GitHub.
-Important: to participate in the OEO development process on GitHub, you need to be part of the [OpenEnergyFamily organization](https://github.com/OpenEnergyPlatform)!

 Since energy is a complex physical phenomenon and challenging to describe ontologically, we published another OEO specific paper that describes, how we decided to represent energy and energy carriers in the OEO.

 :oep-icon-text: [The representation of energy, energy carriers and